gailcarmichael/course-designs/README.md

 # Computing Course Designs

-This is a collection of my notes and code examples for computing courses I have designed.
-Eventually, I may also post tutorials and even sample assignments.
-More courses will be added here over time.
+This is a collection of my notes and code examples for computing courses and workshops I have designed.

 ## For More